Easyoakland/RISCV-HDL-Comparison/README.md

 # Design

-The design is based on the 5 stage pipelined processor with forwarding from "Computer Organization and Design RISC-V Edition: THe Hardware Software interface" by David A. Patterson & John L. Hennessy.
+The design is based on the 5 stage pipelined processor with forwarding from "Computer Organization and Design RISC-V Edition: The Hardware Software interface" by David A. Patterson & John L. Hennessy.
 Branch prediction follows the "assume not taken" strategy.

 ## Figure